toughcrust/projects-brain-dump/le-cimetiere-des-emanations-de-mon-cerveau.md

 **Le problème Spinoza**

 > J'admire votre façon de ne pas rester à la surface des choses - d'être prêt à partager vos réflexions en toute honnêteté et en toute liberté.
+>
 > Ce vécu heureux et plein de joie est une conséquence de l'abolition de la séparation plutôt que du lien.
 Voilà la différence - la différence entre les hommes qui se rapprochent pour avoir chaud et les hommes qui ensemble partagent une vision joyeuse de la Nature ou de Dieu. \[...\] Il semble paradoxal de dire que les hommes sont plus utiles les uns aux autres quand ils suivent chacun leur propre chemin.

 **A few enthusiasting ideas for the meaning of our life**

 * we are the genitals our our technology, enabling it to live and prosper \(it is actually a more robust form of "life"\) a bit like in the novel `Spin`
 * we are meat harvested by ungodly gods \(hello `Sausage party`\)

+**L'éco-féministe Starhawk**

+> When someone suggests that our recent behavior has undone our right to exist, a useful question to ask is, "What do you want?
+What can I do to make the situation better?"
+This often reduces the Judge's voice to silence, because what the Judge really wants- but cannot admit- is to make you feel bad, not to get the floor clean.
+When we feel secure in our inherent value, we do not have to argue about our worth as human beings.
+Instead, we can attempt to solve the problem.